-Operational Procedure Notice 64C
+Operational Procedure Notice 64E

-Subject: Initial Training Program for OSH Compliance Personnel
+Subject: Mandatory Training Program for OSH Compliance Personnel

 A. Purpose.
-This instruction provides guidance and direction to the North Carolina Department of Labor Occupational Safety and Health Division (OSH Division) concerning policies and procedures for training compliance safety and health officers (CSHOs) during the initial three-year period of a CSHO's career, including recommended training that assists the CSHO with preparation for professional certification exams.
+This operational procedure notice (OPN) provides guidance and direction to the North Carolina Department of Labor Occupational Safety and Health (OSH) division concerning policies and procedures for training compliance safety and health officers (CSHOs) during the initial three year period of a CSHO's career, as well as throughout their career.
+The recommended training shall include topics that will assist the CSHO with preparation for professional certification exams.
 It is essential that CSHOs have the requisite knowledge, skills, capability and varied professional backgrounds to accomplish the OSH Division's mission of promoting safe and healthful working conditions for employees in the state.
-This OPN was developed from OSHA Training and Education Directive (TED) 01-00-018.
+This OPN was updated and developed from OSHA Training and Education Directive (TED) 01-00-019.

 B. Goals and Objectives of CSHO Training.
-The goal of this instruction is to assist CSHOs and their supervisors with direction, guidance, and training options that directly contribute to the CSHO's ability to represent the OSH Division with a high degree of professional expertise.
-In addition, the CSHO training program identifies a correlation between CSHO competency and achieving respected credentials in occupational safety and health such as Certified Safety Professional (CSP), Certified Industrial Hygienist (CIH) and Certified Construction Health and Safety Technician (CCHST®).
+The goal of this OPN is to assist CSHOs and their supervisors with direction, guidance, and training options that directly contribute to the CSHO's ability to represent the OSH Division with a high degree of professional expertise.
+In addition, the CSHO training program identifies a correlation between CSHO competency and achieving respected credentials in occupational safety and health such as Certified Safety Professional (CSP), Certified Industrial Hygienist (CIH) and Construction Health and Safety Technician (CHST®).

-1) Competency-Based Curriculum.

-- a) The OSH Division and the OSHA Training Institute (OTI) offer formal training for CSHOs with a competency-based approach to curriculum, using the CSHO Functional Competency Model as the guide.
+1. Competency-Based Curriculum. - a.
+The OSH Division and the OSHA Training Institute (OTI) offer formal training for CSHOs with a competency-based approach to curriculum, using the CSHO Functional Competency Model as the guide.
 A copy of the CSHO Competency Model and related information on the OTI curriculum and professional certification can be found on federal OSHA's Directorate of Training and Education Intranet and Internet web pages.
-If you need additional information, in addition to this OPN, please contact the ETTA training supervisor. - b) It is important to note that competence cannot be achieved through formal training alone.
+If you need additional information, in addition to this OPN, please contact the Education, Training and Technical Assistance (ETTA) Bureau training supervisor. - b.
+It is important to note that competence cannot be achieved through formal training alone.
 Proficiency requires a mix of experiences over time, personal initiative to develop to the highest level of professionalism possible, and structured on-the-job training as well as formal training.

-2) Formal Training Program.
+2. Formal Training Program.
 The OSH Division and OTI's formal training program provides a wide range of training opportunities and learning experiences to assist CSHOs with their professional development goals.
 A flexible program that incorporates technology-enabled learning, self-study packages, on-the-job experiences and formal training has been developed to accommodate the varying levels of experience and competence during the initial three-year period of a CSHO's career.
 OTI's training paths reflect basic requirements and competencies applicable to all CSHOs as well as those intending to gain additional expertise.
 North Carolina has developed and received matrix criteria from federal OSHA for the curriculum of most OTI courses.
-By restructuring the North Carolina curriculum and developing applicable courses that are equivalent to federal OSHA curriculum, North Carolina will be able to meet the requirements of TED 01-00-018 while also achieving more efficient use of our limited resources.
+By restructuring the North Carolina curriculum and developing applicable courses that are equivalent to federal OSHA curriculum, North Carolina will be able to meet the requirements of federal directive TED 1-00-019 Mandatory Training Program for OSHA Compliance Personnel - while also achieving more efficient use of our limited resources.